-The contents of the Bible prophecy website titled "Jesus and the End Time" may be summarized as follows.
+The contents of the End Time prophecy website titled "Jesus and the End Time" may be summarized as follows.
 This website includes a number of web pages and downloadable Adobe ® PDF files which together make up a writing that shows and discusses End Times teachings of Jesus described in the King James Version of the Bible, a version the writer usually refers to as the King James Bible or KJV Bible.
 The most important of these web pages and files include KJV Bible passages ("texts" for short) which show things Jesus said or is described as teaching about the End Time.
 In many cases these texts are followed by citations to and/or discussions of other New Testament texts that are related to them or otherwise shed light on their meanings.
 In other cases these texts are followed by citations to and discussions of Old Testament texts Jesus quotes from or alludes to in order to explain or support his End Times teachings.
 In all but a few cases the actual words of these texts are shown in full, along with all of the accompanying verses necessary to enable readers to read them both in their immediate contexts and in the larger context of the texts which are related to them.
 By showing texts like these in this way, and by limiting his role to pointing out and discussing relationships between them, the writer lets the KJV Bible present the teachings of Jesus about the End Times in its own words and, where possible, in words spoken by Jesus himself.
 It is therefore reasonable to think of this writing as an Eschatology of Jesus that is based on words which actually appear in the KJV Bible and discussions of how their meanings may be affected by the ways the same or similar words are used in other parts of the Bible.

-To assure that the information this website provides about the End Times teachings of Jesus is as clear and complete as possible while keeping its size within reasonable limits, the writer takes two other steps.
+To assure that the information this End Time prophecy website provides about the End Times teachings of Jesus is as clear and complete as possible while keeping its size within reasonable limits, the writer takes two other steps.
 The first is to discuss how the meanings of the most important End Time passages of the KJV Bible may be affected by the senses in which they use words or phrases that play a key role in the teachings of Jesus.
 Examples of some of most important of these include words or phrases like the "kingdom of God", "kingdom of heaven", "the Son of man", heaven and hell.
 Because it is impractical to discuss the senses in which the Bible uses words or phrases like these each time it uses them, the writer discusses these senses in separate, stand-alone files shown under the Auxiliary Sense Files heading of the Table of Contents page of this website.
 The second of these steps is to avoid taking sides in disputes which involve doctrinal issues which are difficult understand without using specialized analytical techniques or tools, such as textual criticism, historical criticism, stylistic studies, etc. This step is important because meaningfully discussing an issue of this kind could occupy more space than the whole of this writing.
 By taking these steps, the writer tries to present the teachings of Jesus about the End Time thoroughly enough to make this writing interesting to serious students of the Bible, but not so thoroughly that only highly educated Biblical scholars can understand them.

 Generally speaking, a KJV Bible text will be shown and discussed in this writing if it: (1) shows or describes one or more End Time teachings of Jesus and is found in a New Testament book other than the Book of Revelation, (2) is an Old Testament text Jesus quotes from or alludes to in order to explain or support his End Time teachings, or (3) is related to such texts or otherwise sheds light on their meanings.
 Of special interest among these are texts which include End Times Prophecies of Jesus.
 In most cases the writer refers to texts of all of these kinds as End Time texts.
 In cases in which a text relates to all or part of any of the prophetic discourses Jesus gives on the Mount of Olives (a.k.a.
 Olivet discourses or eschatological discourses), however, he refers to them as End Time discourses or End Time discourse texts, depending on whether he refers to all or only parts thereof.
 To assure that these texts are shown in a way that is as free of sectarian bias as possible, the writer shows them in the order in which they appear in the Bible, and with as many verses as necessary to show them in context.
 In almost all cases End Time texts are followed by annotation-like entries called Notes which cite or discuss other Bible texts that seem to be related to them and, consequently, ought to be read in conjunction with them.
 Because this writing is organized in this way, it may be read either like a book, page-by-page, starting at the beginning, or like an encyclopedia, text-by-text, starting anywhere.